GeorgiosIoannouCoder/vera-deployed/README.md

    </a>
 </p>

-An audio classification project which takes audio files recorded from human speech, primarily in .wav format, and predicts the emotion conveyed from the voice.
+An audio classification project that takes audio files recorded from human speech, primarily in .wav format, and predicts the emotion conveyed from the voice.

 ## DATASETS USED